lbrihoum/Irma_Moves/README.md

 ## To read about hurricane Irma
 https://en.wikipedia.org/wiki/Hurricane_Irma

-Hurricane Irma directly affected my city at the time I was studying so this project was fun to do :)
+Hurricane Irma directly affected my city at the time I was studying at so this project was fun to do :)

 ## IrmaMoves.c
 This file is the main file that contains all the logic for the movement of Irma.
 Below is a breakdown of all the functions and how they work.